yingyonghui/CommPath/README.md

 <img src="https://github.com/yingyonghui/SupplementaryData/blob/main/CommPath/tutorial_pic/dotPlot-receptor.png" height=300, width=630>

-Then CommPath provides network graph tools to visualize the pathways and associated LR interactions:
+Then CommPath provides network graph tools to visualize the pathways and associated functional LR interactions:
 ```
-# First to integrate the statistics of LR interactions and associated activated pathways
+# First to integrate the statistics of activated pathways and their associated LR interactions
 tumor.obj <- pathNet(object = tumor.obj, acti.path.dat = acti.path.dat)
-# To visualize the pathways and associated LR interactions in a network plot
+# To visualize the pathways and LR interactions in a network plot
 pdf('LR.pathway.net.Endothelial.pdf',width=6,heigh=6)
 set.seed(1234)
-pathNetPlot(object = tumor.obj, select.ident =  select.ident,  layout='layout.davidson.harel', vert.size.path.adj=8, LR.label=TRUE, pathway.label=TRUE, vertex.label.cex=0.25, vert.size.LR=3)
+pathNetPlot(object = tumor.obj, select.ident =  select.ident,
+    layout='layout.davidson.harel', vert.size.path.adj=8, vert.size.LR=3,
+    LR.label=TRUE, pathway.label=TRUE, vertex.label.cex=0.25)
 dev.off()
 ```
 <img src="https://github.com/yingyonghui/SupplementaryData/blob/main/CommPath/tutorial_pic/LR.pathway.net.Endothelial.png" height=500, width=530>

-#### Cell-cell interaction flow via pathways
+In the above network plot, the pie charts represent the activated pathways in the selected  cells (here endothelial cells) and the scatter points represent the LR pairs of which the receptors are included in the genesets of the linked pathways.
+Colors of scatter points indicate the upstream clusters releasing the corresponding ligands.
+Sizes of pie charts indicate their total in-degree and the proportions indicate the in-degree from different upstream clusters.
+#### Identification of pathway-mediated cell-cell communication chain
-For a specific cell cluster, here named as B for demonstration, CommPath identifies the upstream cluster A sending signals to B, the downstream cluster C receiving signals from B, and the significantly activated pathways in B to mediate the A-B-C communication flow.
+For a specific cell cluster, here named as B for demonstration, CommPath identifies the upstream cluster A sending signals to B, the downstream cluster C receiving signals from B, and the significantly activated pathways in B to mediate the A-B-C communication chain.
 More exactly, through LR and pathways analysis described above, CommPath is able to identify LR pairs between A and B, LR pairs between B and C, and pathways activated in B. Then CommPath screens for pathways in B which involve both the receptors to interact with A and ligands to interact with C.
 ```
-# Identification and visualization of the identified pathways
 # To identify receptors and the associated activated pathways for a specific cluster
 select.ident = 'Endothelial'
 pdf('pathPlot.pdf',height=6,width=10)